sagemath/sage/src/sage_setup/autogen/flint/README.md

    version can be found in `$SAGE_ROOT/build/pkgs/flint/package-version.txt`

-3. Possibly edit the docs at `$FLINT_ROOT/doc/source/*.rst` to match the exposed API, and note the COMMIT used in `flint-commit.txt`.
+3. Possibly edit the docs at `$FLINT_ROOT/doc/source/*.rst` to match the exposed API.txt`.
 For example, the docs of release `v3.0.1` was incorrect, so the commit `3e2c3a3e091106a25ca9c6fba28e02f2cbcd654a` was used instead

 4. Possibly adjust the content of `types.pxd.template` (which will be used to generate types.pxd)